anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-09-07-Expansion-and-Love.md

 ---
 published: true
 layout: post
-title: The Dynamics of “Ga” and “Gha” through Expansion and Love - from The Spiritual Heart
+title: "The Dynamics of “Ga” and “Gha” through Expansion and Love - from The Spiritual Heart"
 comments: true
+tags:
+  - Spiritual Tantra
 ---

 {% capture images %}
 	/images/macaque.jpg